Bi2Te_xSe_y series studied by resistivity and thermopower

+The $x=0.9$ sample is the most compensated sample in which the resistivity and the activation energy are the highest.
+The high-temperature resistivity is well described by activated behavior (see Fig.~\ref{fig:rho_xT}(b)).
+According to Skinner {\em et al.}\cite{skinner12} the low temperature resistivity should be described by variable range hopping (VRH).
+However, at low temperatures we do not see any evidence of VRH.
+Instead, below a temperature $T_X$ a plateau in the resistivity sets in (similar to the previous work\cite{ren10,jia11,jia12}) and $\rho(T)$ starts to saturate or even weakly decrease, as seen in Fig.~\ref{fig:rho_xT}(b), suggesting that another conduction channel becomes dominant at low temperatures.
+The position of this low-temperature plateau proves to be strongly dependent on the activation energy.
+To illustrate this, Fig.~\ref{fig:rho09} shows $\rho(T)$ determined for seven $x=0.9$ samples with different dimensions, all prepared from the same starting crystal.
+To facilitate the comparison, the resistivity curves in Fig.~\ref{fig:rho09} are normalized to 1 at 300~K.

+The activation energy $\Delta$ ranges from 360 to 540~K, which shows there are differences in the composition even within the same ingot.\cite{fuccillo13} In the samples with the lowest activation energy, $\Delta < 400$~K, the plateau onset is at $T_X \sim 30$~K. For the samples with the highest activation energy, $\Delta \approx 540$~K, the plateau starts at $T_X \sim 50$~K. If we compare the resistivity of the samples with similar activation energy $\Delta$ (for example, samples 1, 2 and 3 in Fig.~\ref{fig:rho09}), at high temperatures the curves lie on top of each other.
+However, the resistivity below $T_X$ strongly varies.
+This may suggest conduction through metallic (topological) surface states,\cite{ren10, shekar14} where the surface states would dominate the conductivity once the bulk resistance becomes sufficiently high.
+In this case, temperature $T_X$ should be dependent on the sample geometry.
+However, a similar resistivity plateau may result from an additional bulk contribution, for example conduction through a weak impurity band in the vicinity of the Fermi level.

+Suppose that the bulk conductivity is activated, $\sigma_B=\sigma_0 \exp (-\Delta/T)$.
+The additional contribution $\sigma_X$ of unknown origin becomes evident at low temperatures and one may ignore its temperature dependence.
+The total conductivity is then $\sigma_{tot}=\sigma_0 \exp (-\Delta/T) + \sigma_X$.
+At high temperatures the bulk conductivity dominates and the total conductivity is activated.
+At low temperatures the $\sigma_X$ component becomes important.
+If the conduction channel $\sigma_X$ is a bulk contribution like $\sigma_B$, then the geometry of the sample plays no role and the transition temperature will be proportional to the activation energy, $T_X = \Delta / \ln \left(\frac{\sigma_0}{\sigma_X} \right)$.
+The inset in Fig.~\ref{fig:rho09} shows $T_X$ plotted against $\Delta$ for the seven samples from the main panel.The relation is close to linear.
+Therefore, the low-temperature saturation or decrease in the resistivity is consistent with the formation of an impurity band.\cite{dipietro12, akrap12}

-A very reliable method to follow the progression from $p$ to $n$-type conductor is by measuring thermopower.
+We now come back to the question how the Fermi level position depends on the composition $x$.
+One way to follow the progression from $p$ to $n$-type conductor is from the thermopower.
 This is particularly simple in a situation where there is only one relevant electronic band.
 Fig.~\ref{fig:TEP}(a) shows the dependence of thermopower on Se content, $x$, at several different temperatures.
 There is a very sharp sign change taking place between $x=0.95$ and $x=1.0$.
 For $x \geq 1$ the thermopower becomes negative, meaning that there is a transition from $p$-type to $n$-type conduction.
-This transition is illustrated within inset of Fig.~\ref{fig:TEP}(a) cartoon.
+This transition is illustrated by a cartoon within Fig.~\ref{fig:TEP}(a).

 For thermoelectric applications, it is important to optimize the figure of merit $zT$.
 In applications that do not require maintaining a temperature gradient, the power factor $S^2/\rho$ should be maximized.
 The power factor ranges between 10 to 50~$\mu$W/(K$^2$cm) for the series of the samples we study here.
 These values are similar to those of Sokolov {\emph et al}, and display a similar doping dependence.\cite{sokolov07} Maximum power factor of 50~$\mu$W/(K$^2$cm) takes place for $x=2$, and minimum 10~$\mu$W/(K$^2$cm) occurs for $x=1$ where both the thermopower and the resistivity are maximum.